rphcrosby/phlux/README.md

 ### States

 States in Phlux are immutable, meaning they cannot be modified.
 To perform a state change you must move from one state to another.
-States can stored however you choose, Phlux comes with a simple array state to get you started:
+States can be stored however you choose, Phlux comes with a simple array state to get you started:

 ```php